7 Best Seafood Buffets in Las Vegas 2026

 Reservations and dress code

-Reservations are not required, but you should expect to wait in line during peak times.
+Reservations are required for the Wednesday and Thursday all-you-can-eat lobster dinner.
+For other seatings, expect to wait in line during peak times.
 No dress code is stated, so any casual clothing – within reason – will be acceptable.

 • Address:Palms Casino Resort, 4321 W Flamingo Rd, Las Vegas, NV 89103